rafael-santiago/macgonuts/doc/MANUAL.md

 > --etc-hoax=/tmp/i_am_ninguem --hoax-ttl=3600
 ```

-Now the resolutions should last for 1 hour in ``Polifemo``'s dns cache.
+Now the resolutions should last for 1 hour in ``Polifemo``'s dns cache (but it also depends on his operation system policy about).

 Anyway, ``Polifemo`` has some friends in this network that should annoy ``Ulisses``, too.
 In this way, ``Ulisses``
 only have to indicate the ip addresss of each: